An Expeditionary Army Ready For The Next Challenge, Not The Last

 Transforming the British Army

-The Army needs to be constantly adapting to counter ‘grey zone’ activities and respond to these evolving threats, as well as being ready to fight in battle when required.
-How we prevent, and ultimately fight, wars will change against the backdrop of geopolitical and technological change.
+The Army needs to be constantly adapting to counter ‘grey zone’ activities and respond to these evolving threats.
+Alongside this, it must continue to be ready to fight in battle when required, anywhere in the World.

 The Army will be more global in its perspective, its operations and its partnerships.